SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 ---
-title: service_setup_guide
+title: Set-up guide
+uid: install_service
 description: Service set-up guide
 author: {github-id}
-keywords:
+keywords: install
 so.topic: guide
 so.envir: onsite
 # so.client:
 ---

-# Service setup guide
+# Service set-up guide

 From SuperOffice 8 you also need to install Service which is used by mailings inside both Sales & Marketing and Service.

-A typical first-time installation of SuperOffice Customer Service on Windows 2012 server using IIS web server and Microsoft SQL server 2014.
+A typical first-time installation of SuperOffice Customer Service on Windows 2012 server using an IIS web server and Microsoft SQL server 2014.
 There is no client install necessary outside of a supported web client like Internet Explorer, as this is a web-based application.

 ## Prepare